 We have incurred significant losses and negative cash flows from operations since our inception.
-We incurred net losses of \$39.8 million and \$3.9 million for the three months ended March 31, 2021 and 2020.
-As of March 31, 2021, our cash totaled \$48.0 million, and our accumulated deficit was \$193.3 million.
+We incurred net losses of \$3.4 million and \$43.1 million for the three and six months ended June 30, 2021, respectively.
+We incurred net losses of \$5.8 million and \$9.8 million for the three and six months ended June 30, 2020, respectively.
+As of June 30, 2021, our cash totaled \$63.0 million, and our accumulated deficit was \$196.7 million.
 As of December 31, 2020, our cash totaled \$59.3 million, and our accumulated deficit was \$153.6 million.
-We had net cash used in operating activities of \$9.2 million and \$3.3 million for the three months ended March 31, 2021 and 2020, respectively.
+We had net cash used in operating activities of \$17.7 million and \$5.4 million for the six months ended June 30, 2021 and 2020, respectively.

 Prior to the Reverse Recapitalization, Clene Nanomedicine's operations were financed through the issuance of equity instruments and the issuance of convertible promissory notes.
+Subsequent to the Reverse Recapitalization, we have obtained additional liquidity through a term loan and private placements of equity instruments.
 We have not generated significant revenues to date and do not anticipate generating any significant revenues unless we successfully complete development and obtain regulatory approval for our drugs or for our COVID-19 study.
 We expect to incur additional losses in the future to fund our operations and conduct product research and development and we recognize the need to raise additional capital to fully implement our business plan.
 Additionally, we may attempt to negotiate a collaboration agreement with a third party for development and commercialization of a drug candidate, which may provide upfront and milestone payments to reduce our spending going forward.

 We expect to continue investing in product development, sales and marketing and customer support for our products.
 The long-term continuation of our business plan is dependent upon the generation of sufficient revenues from our products to offset expenses and capital expenditures.
-In the event that we do not generate sufficient revenues and are unable to obtain funding, we will be forced to delay, reduce, or eliminate some or all of our research and development programs, product portfolio expansion, commercialization efforts or capital expenditures, which could adversely affect our business prospects, ability to meet long-term liquidity needs or we may be unable to continue operations.
+In the event that we do not generate sufficient revenues and are unable to obtain funding, we will be forced to delay, reduce, or eliminate some or all of our research and development programs, product portfolio expansion, commercialization efforts, or capital expenditures, which could adversely affect our business prospects, ability to meet long-term liquidity needs, or we may be unable to continue operations.

-We expect that the cash on hand as of March 31, 2021 will be sufficient to fund our operations for a period extending beyond twelve months from the date these condensed consolidated financial statements are issued.
+We expect that the cash on hand as of June 30, 2021 will be sufficient to fund our operations for a period extending beyond twelve months from the date these condensed consolidated financial statements are issued.